Discover the Tarka Trail: Devon’s Ultimate Outdoor Adventure

 Whether you’re inspired by Tarka the Otter or simply seeking an escape into the wild, the Tarka Trail is the perfect place to reconnect—with nature, loved ones, or yourself.

-Book your stay at North Devon Resort – just 24 minutes from the Tarka Trail.
-Stay in self catering accommodation with lots of family-friendly on-site facilities including food, fitness and fu!
+Book your stay at North Devon Resort – just 24 minutes away.
+Stay in comfortable accommodation (available in 3 tiers – budget, superior and hot tub residences.
+With lots of family-friendly on-site facilities including food, fitness and fu!

 It’s time to discover the untamed beauty of the inspiring Tarka Trail.